AyJayTee/emotitron-go/README.md

 # emotitron-go
-Emoteslave discord bot rewritten in golang
+A general purpose discord bot written in Go.